rancher/old-vm/README.md

 ## How It Works

 RancherVM allows you to create a special kind of containers called **VM Containers**.
 A VM container looks and feels like a regular container.
 It can be created from Dockerfile, distributed using DockerHub, managed using `docker` command line, and networked together using links and port bindings.
 Inside each VM container, however, is a virtual machine instance.
 You can package any QEMU/KVM image as RancherVM containers.

-RancherVM additionally comes with a management container that provides a web UI for managing virtual machines and accessing VNC console.
+RancherVM additionally comes with a management container that provides a web UI for managing virtual machines and accessing the VNC console.

 ![How it works](docs/ranchervm.png "How it works")